-We are looking for senior research engineer in empirical macroeconomics and/or financial economics for a two-year full-time position to begin as soon as possible (the start date is flexible).
-The researcher will join the EDHEC-Risk Climate Impact Institute (preferably) in London..
+We are looking for a senior research engineer in empirical macroeconomics and/or financial economics to begin as soon as possible (the start date is flexible).
+The researcher will join the EDHEC-Risk Climate Impact Institute (preferably) in London.

 - Coordinate various research strands currently under way focussed on the estimation of the sensitivity of assets, assets classes, factors and strategies to physical and transition climate risk.
 The ultimate goal is to arrive at the estimation of a ‘climate beta’, to be used in portfolio construction, in the assessment of sectoral strengths and vulnerabilities to climate risk, and in the estimation of the extent to which current prices already embed climate information.